ChroniclerCherry/stardew-valley-mods/TrainStation/TrainStation/README.md

       "FacingDirectionAfterWarp":-2, //Direction the player faces when they arrived.
 0 is up, 1 is right, 2 is down, 3 is left.
 Defaults to 2
       "Conditions": ["z winter/e 100","HasMod ACoolMod.UniqueID"]; //Conditions for the destination to be available using Expanded Preconditions Utility
     },
+  ],
+  "BoatStops": [
+    //takes the exact same fields as a train stop
   ]
 }
 ```